-Computer software Opening balance 30,963 Amortisation (8,401) Total 22,562 Reconciliation of intangible assets - June 2020 Opening balance Amortisation Total Computer software 39,387 (8,424) 30,963
+Computer software Opening balance 30 963 Amortisation (8 401) Total 22 562 Reconciliation of intangible assets - June 2020 Opening balance Amortisation Total Computer software 39 387 (8 424) 30 963 gures in Rand 2021

 Other information

 The residual value, and the useful life and amortisation method of each asset are reviewed at the end of each reporting date.
 If the expectations differ from previous estimates, the change is accounted for as a change in accounting estimate.